basiqio-oss/account-verification/README.md

 ### 4. Product copywriting

+Search for `PRODUCT-COPY` in the codebase to find all the places that needs product-specific copywriting.

 Make sure to read through all copywriting in the files to make sure it's accurate with the product you are building.

+## Icons

+All icons used in this starter kit are exported from [heroicons.com](https://heroicons.com/).

+You can easily see which icon is which if you search the codebase for `Icon: `.